AlecRosenbaum/smart_mirror/neural_net/README.md

 ## Why are we building a neural net?

 I have made next to no progress towards getting other tools to work.
 So, instead I will work to create a basic neural net for handwriting recognition.
-Handwriting data is quite similar to the example dataset MNIST (for which 99% accuracy has been achieved), so this should hopefully yield acceptable results.
+Handwriting data is quite similar to the example dataset MNIST (for which better than 99% accuracy has been achieved), so this should hopefully yield acceptable results.

 Then, we can set up a local server that just accepts inking data from a javascript/html canvas in the browser, and returns what letter it is.